MyArtverse-Project/MyArtverse/README.md

 <p align="center">
   The <strong>MyFursona</strong> web and desktop client written in Next.js, Tailwind CSS, and Headless UI!
-Uses
-  <a href="https://github.com/pmndrs/jotai">Jotai</a> for state management.
 </p>

+## Overview

+This repository is a monorepo, containing frontend code written in TypeScript.

+There are also `codemods` that are small and custom Node scripts to keep the codebase clean and maintainable.

+### Project structure

+- `apps`
+  - `website`: the Next.js frontend
+  - `desktop`: desktop client written in Tauri
+  - `widget`: used for embeds from other websites
+- `codemod`: scripts to keep the codebase clean
+- `packages`: shared configs and components

 ## Contributing